jw-lin/cbeam/docs_source/index.rst

 cbeam: a coupled-mode optical propagator
 ----------------------------------------

-``cbeam`` is a Python/Julia package which simulates the propagation of light through slowly varying waveguides.
-It has a completely Pythonic interface, and under the hood uses coupled-mode theory combined with the method of finite elements.
-This method is much faster than FD-BPM.
+``cbeam`` is a Python package which simulates the propagation of light through slowly varying waveguides.
+Under the hood, it uses coupled-mode theory combined with the method of finite elements, and is typically much faster than FD-BPM when applicable.
 If you're interested in the math, check out the arXiv paper `here <https://arxiv.org/abs/2411.08118>`_.

 If you have questions, suggestions, or would like to contribute, feel free to contact me at ``jon880@astro.ucla.edu``.